fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * Azerbaijan (Persia)
 * Fars (Persia)

 Umar was first to establish a special department for the investigation of complaints against the officers of the State.
 This department acted as the Administrative court, where the legal proceedings were personally led by Umar.
 The department was under the charge of Muhammad ibn Maslamah, one of Umar's most trusted men.
-In important cases Muhammad ibn Maslamah was deputed by Umar to proceed to the spot, investigate the charge and take action.
+In important cases, Muhammad ibn Maslamah was deputed by Umar to proceed to the spot, investigate the charge and take action.
 Sometimes an Inquiry Commission was constituted to investigate the charge.
 On occasion, the officers against whom complaints were received were summoned to Medina, and charged in Umar's administrative court.
 Umar was known for this intelligence service through which he made his officials accountable.
 This service was also said to have inspired fear in his subjects.

 Umar was a pioneer in some affairs: